Anil-Gehlot/Bash-Scripting/README.md

 ## Scripts

-The scripts in this repository are organized into folders based on their topics.
-Here's a brief overview of each folder:
+Here's an overview of content of this repository:

 - `basics`: Contains scripts that cover fundamental bash commands and concepts.
 - `conditional-statements`: Illustrates the use of conditional statements and branching.